TosbackCgusBridge-Bot/CGUs-versions/Usa/Privacy Policy.md

 Visit the COVID-19 Resource Center

-SPECIAL OFFER

-Autodesk industry collections

-Get essential products in a bundle and save

-Buy a collection of our most powerful software, tailored for your industry, and get a deep discount compared with purchasing products separately.

-learn more   _BLOX is tackling the hospital shortage with modular construction._
+Ready to make anything

+We've combined our most powerful software and services to create one simple package, for one great price—Autodesk industry collections.

+learn more   _Honda R&D Co. uses generative design to develop the car engine of the future._
-_Read story_ Learn more
+_Read story_

-3 DAYS ONLY

-Save 25% on essential software

-For a limited time, save on AutoCAD, AutoCAD LT, 3ds Max, Maya, and Revit LT Suite.

-LEARN MORE 01 Last day
+ARCHITECTURE, ENGINEERING &.
+CONSTRUCTION COLLECTION

+Integrated BIM tools, including Revit, AutoCAD, and Civil 3D Learn more Free trial Subscribe

 PRODUCT DESIGN &
 MANUFACTURING COLLECTION

 Professional CAD/CAM tools built on Inventor and AutoCAD Learn more Free trial Subscribe

-ARCHITECTURE, ENGINEERING &.
-CONSTRUCTION COLLECTION

-Integrated BIM tools, including Revit, AutoCAD, and Civil 3D Learn more Free trial Subscribe

 MEDIA &.
 ENTERTAINMENT COLLECTION

-Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Incentives Hub Overview: Default Promo Data: Lower price when you subscribe for 3 years (Collections) Promo Data: Lower price when you subscribe for 3 years (Products) Promo Data: Deal Days: Oct 6-8 Countdown days: 01
+Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Incentives Hub Overview: Default Promo Data: Lower price when you subscribe for 3 years (Collections) Promo Data: Lower price when you subscribe for 3 years (Products)

+SPECIAL BUNDLE OFFER

+Get 5 subscriptions of AutoCAD LT for the price of 4Get the bundleOffer ends soon

 *   Subscribe for 3 years.
 Get 10% off.